Mucus In Throat

 Prescription Medications

 Some health conditions, including chronic lung disease and cystic fibrosis, are associated with increased mucus production.
-You can eliminate mucus from your body with stronger medications prescribed by your healthcare provider.
+You can eliminate mucus from your body with more potent medications prescribed by your healthcare provider.

 These medications include